If I Can't Have Love, I Want Power: Singles

 "I Am Not a Woman, I'm a God" was released to US contemporary hit radio on August 31, 2021, as the lead single from If I Can't Have Love, I Want Power.
 The second single, "You Asked for This", was serviced to US alternative radio on September 7, 2021.

+On June 5, 2023, Halsey released a reimagined version of "Lilith" in promotion of the console game Diablo IV.

+This version included some different lyrics and production, and features Suga of South Korean boy band BTS.
+The music video was released later that day.
+Forbes called the song "a brilliant marketing move".
+The song is the third single off of If I Can't Have Love, I Want Power and was released around a week before it was announced that Halsey had joined Columbia Records after leaving her former label, Capitol Records earlier in the year after almost a decade of being under them.

 Critical reception

-If I Can't Have Love, I Want Power received positive reviews upon release.
+If I Can't Have Love, I Want Power received mostly positive reviews upon release.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from publications, the album has a weighted mean score of 80 based on 17 critics, indicating "generally favorable reviews".

 Spin praised If I Can't Have Love, I Want Power for its "masterclass in songwriting" and "seductive" production.
 NME's Nick Levine described the album as an intense, intricate, cinematic, "fierce and fascinating" artistic statement, while Craig Jenkins of Vulture hailed it as "the best Halsey album" for its sound and concept.
 Sal Cinquemani of Slant also lauded its production, and its "straightforward" themes of "self-doubt, self-sabotage, self-empowerment".
 Marie Oleinik, reviewing for The Line of Best Fit, dubbed the album a bold and ambitious work of art, with "gorgeous, intense" production that is "never overdone", and admired its simplistic and "breathtakingly tender" songs as well.
 Music journalist Jon Pareles, writing for The New York Times, said the album is a homage to Halsey's "1990s roots" and simultaneously a strategic turn toward archetypes, eschewing autobiographical lyrics.
 Luke Morton of Kerrang! said the album is "not a pop record, nor should it be", rather delves into Halsey's punk affinity, solidifying her creative freedom.
 He added it is a record of juxtaposing moods, where a stream of consciousness connects the tracks to one another.